When Should You Reply to a Rejection Letter?

 - You disagree with feedback.
 If you get actual feedback in a rejection and disagree with it, just ignore it and move on.
 This is a subjective business, and there are times an editor is going to give you feedback that doesn’t work for you.
 Replying to “correct” the editor isn’t going to get you anywhere, and it might hurt you chances at future publications with the same market.
 Now if that feedback is just off-the-wall bonkers, you might avoid submitting to that publisher again.
 In general, though, save your arguing for feedback on a story that’s been accepted.

 - Because they were rude.
 Were they, though?
-I’m sure editors have been rude to authors in rejection letters, but out of the many, many I’ve received not once has an editor been anything but polite.
-When I see authors getting upset over rejections (and talking about it publicly) it’s often because they received a short, to-the-point form rejection which they’ve interpreted as clipped, terse, or dismissive.
+I’m sure editors have been rude to authors in rejection letters, but out of the many, many I’ve received not once has an editor been anything but professional.
+When I see authors getting upset over rejections it’s often because they received a short, to-the-point form rejection which they’ve interpreted as clipped, terse, or dismissive.
 Editors are busy folks, and sometimes all they have time for is a short “No thanks” or “Doesn’t meet our needs at this time.”
 Don’t take that stuff personally, and absolutely don’t send a snarky reply.
 Again, it’s not going to get you anywhere, and it’ll likely hurt your chances for future publications.

 Now for the big question: When should you respond to a rejection?